Russia escalates Lithuania threats ahead of EU summit

 Hungary holding out?

-The EU is currently in talks on imposing a seventh wave of sanctions on Russia.
+The EU is currently in talks on a seventh wave of sanctions on Russia.

 "Work will continue on sanctions, including to strengthen implementation and prevent circumvention," EU leaders aim to say at the summit, according to the latest draft conclusions dated 20 June and seen by EUobserver.